LLNL/camp/docs/sphinx/user_guide/feature/tuple.rst

 Assignment
 ^^^^^^^^^^

-Camp's tuple implementation allows for assignment of one tuple to another, provided the parameters are compatible (i.e. convertable).
+Camp's tuple implementation allows for assignment of one tuple to another, provided the parameters are compatible (i.e. convertible).

 .. code-block:: cpp